urbit/urbit/urb/zod/base/pub/doc/arvo/util.md

 `~zod/try=> :begin [~ship-name [~valid-ticket-for-ship]]`

-Start a ship. `:begin` collects all of the necesarry information to start an Urbit ship.
+Start a ship. `:begin` collects all of the necessary information to start an Urbit ship.
 Takes an option `[~ship-name]` or `[~ship-name [~valid-ticket-for-ship]]` pair.